Muzaffarnagar Medical College: History

 Muzaffarnagar Medical College was established in 2006 by the Fateh Chand Charitable Trust under the chairmanship of Late Sh.
 Satish C. Goel.
 The college is approved by the Medical Council of India, a division of the Ministry of Health and Family Welfare of the Government of India.
-The medical college was affiliated with Chaudhary Charan Singh University at Meerut from 2006-2021; since 2021, the college has been affiliated with Atal Bihari Vajpayee Medical University.
+The medical college was affiliated with Chaudhary Charan Singh University at Meerut from 2006-202.
+The college has been affiliated with newly established Atal Bihari Vajpayee Medical University since 2021.

 Academics

-The Institute is currently offering various courses:
+MMC is currently offering various courses: